 Cardiff International Film Festival

 Cardiff International Film Festival is an international event which is supported by the Welsh Assembly and Cardiff Council.
 In 2020, we were unable to hold a physical festival in our usual venue which is the historical Pierhead Building in the heart of Cardiff Bay, Wales.
-Due to COVID-19 restrictions and the recent National fire break lockdown in Wales, we instead be held our festival entirely online Tuesday 27th - Saturday 31st October 2020.
+Due to COVID-19 safety and continuing International travel restrictions, we will once again be holding held our festival entirely online Friday 29th - Sunday 31st October 2021.

 Cardiff is a vibrant and cosmopolitan city with a rich history and architecture.
 People visiting Wales's capital city will be able to experience some spectacular sights all within easy reach of wonderful restaurants, bars, hotels and shopping.
 Cardiff also has a seafront area which is not immediately apparent when visiting this great city.
 Like many places in Wales, it also boasts a spectacular medieval castle which also plays host to Bute Park which is often said is Cardiff's answer to New York's Central Park.